-Examples: Antman & the Wasp, The Hitman’s Bodyguard, Rain Man, Say Anything, The Heat, Ridealong, Central Intelligence, 48 hours, Turner and Hooch, Men in Black, or Twilight.
+Examples: Bad Boys for Life, Booksmart, Tag, Antman & the Wasp, The Hitman’s Bodyguard, Rain Man, Say Anything, The Heat, Ridealong, Central Intelligence, 48 hours, Turner and Hooch, Men in Black, or Twilight.

 - DUDE WITH A PROBLEM – Imagine being thrust into a life or death situation when you’re minding your own business.
 This is the essence of Dude with a Problem:

 - The Innocent Hero – is pulled into unwanted (or unrequested) chaos and mayhem simply by being in the right place at the wrong time.